What you need to know about the war in Sudan

 The conflict is rooted in a complex web of competing forces vying for control in Sudan amid longstanding political unrest and ethnic tensions.
 Since the 2003 Darfur crisis, the country has continued to grapple with widespread violence, mass displacement, and urgent humanitarian needs exacerbated by environmental disasters like floods and droughts.

 The war in Sudan pits the Sudanese Armed Forces (SAF), led by General Abdel Fattah Al-Burhan, and the paramilitary Rapid Support Forces (RSF), led by General Mohammed Hamdan "Hemedti” Dagalo.
-The SAF took control in the 2019 coup that ousted longtime President Omar al-Bashir following nationwide protests.
-The RSF grew out of the Janjaweed militias implicated in the atrocities of Darfur under the al-Bashir regime.
+In 2019, the SAF took control of Sudan in a coup that overthrew then-President Omar al-Bashir.
+The RSF grew out of the Janjaweed, a militia group that committed atrocities in Darfur during al-Bashir’s regime.

 However, the struggle for power is exacerbated by external actors that are exploiting the conflict for access to Sudan’s rich natural resources, including gold, oil, and farmland.
 These nations are providing arms and funding to prolong the war.
 Countries like the UAE (United Arab Emirates) support the RSF, while Iran and others back the SAF.

-In April 2023, long-simmering tensions between the military factions erupted into open conflict, fueled by disagreements over integrating the RSF into the formal military structure and failing to establish a civilian-led government.
-The battle first ignited in Khartoum before spreading across Darfur and beyond.
+In April 2023, the tensions between the military factions erupted into open conflict.
+The violence was fueled by disagreements over integrating the RSF into the formal military as well as a failure to establish a goverment led by civilians.
+The war began in Khartoum before spreading across Darfur and beyond.

 2. Concerns are growing that genocide is once again taking place